Quantitative convergence of trained single layer neural networks to Gaussian processes: Proof of Proposition

-Turning back to \eqref{eqaux_test2}, we can finish by applying the elementary inequality $(a+b+c)^2 \le 3a^2+3b^2+3c^2$ for $a,b,c\ge 1$ and Hölder's inequality.
-After that, Theorem \ref{thm:trevisanoriginal}, Proposition \ref{prop:kernelp} and Lemma \ref{lem:4moment} can be applied in the same fashion as in the proof of the training case, yielding positive constants $d_1,d_2$ and $d_3$ such that:
+we can finish by applying the elementary inequality $(a+b+c)^2 \le 3a^2+3b^2+3c^2$ for $a,b,c\ge 1$ and Hölder's inequality.
+After that, Theorem \ref{thm:trevisanoriginal}, Proposition \ref{prop:kernelp} and Lemma \ref{lem:4moment} can be applied in the same fashion as in the proof of the training case, yielding positive constants $d_1$ and $d_2$ such that: